Lloyd Bitzer

-Bitzer's Rhetorical Situation is an extremely influential concept in the field of rhetoric.
-It made a lot of foreground for the field of study and it is still taught in college classrooms today.
+Bitzer's Rhetorical Situation is an extremely influential concept in the field of rhetoric, and is still taught in college classrooms today.
 Marilyn Young has characterized him as "one of the most respected rhetoricians of the latter half of the twentieth century."

 Early life and education

 According to his obituary, Lloyd Frank Bitzer was born January 2, 1931, in Wapakoneta, Ohio, to Olive (née Fields) and Clarence R. Bitzer.
 The family lived in Avilla, Indiana, then in Syracuse, Indiana, and eventually in Carmi, Illinois, where Bitzer attended high school and graduated in 1949.
 Bitzer then studied at Southern Illinois University from 1950 to 1952 before serving two years in the United States Navy.
-In 1957-1958, Bitzer was a philosophy graduate student at the University of North Carolina before moving to the University of Iowa to earn his doctorate degree in rhetorical studies.
+In 1957-1958, Bitzer was a philosophy graduate student at the University of North Carolina before moving to the University of Iowa to earn his doctorate in rhetorical studies.
 In 1961, he was hired as an assistant professor at the University of Wisconsin-Madison.